Homeowners Insurance Quotes

 • Raise your deductible modestly and keep the difference in an emergency fund.

-• Install monitored alarms or leak sensors; ask your carrier about device credits.
+• Install monitored alarms, smoke detectors, smart leak sensors, or security devices; ask your carrier about device credits.

-• Review limits annually after renovations or big purchases.
+• Review limits annually after renovations, roof work, system upgrades, or big purchases.

-• Ask about claim-free, paperless, and pay-in-full discounts.
+• Ask about claim-free, paperless, new-home, loyalty, and pay-in-full discounts.

 To explore bundling opportunities, you can compare GEICO quotes and see how multi-policy discounts apply in your ZIP.